 The Golden Girls

-But McClanahan would become best-known for her work on the 1985 hit sitcom The Golden Girls, in which she played the aging, self-absorbed bombshell Blanche Devereaux.
+But Rue McClanahan would become best-known for her work on the 1985 hit sitcom The Golden Girls, in which she played the aging, sexually-liberated, self-absorbed Southern belle bombshell Blanche Devereaux.
 Her performance snagged her three Golden Globe nominations, three Emmy nominations, and an Emmy win in 1987.